[Update 1 Nov 2020 – added CarPlay Dashboard Console as option 5]

 But my car DOES have Wi-Fi and Bluetooth, but still have no wireless CarPlay?!

-Vehicles with both of these technologies, likely for data transmission for Maps and in-car entertainment, are slow becoming more frequent with car models with expensive upgrade options.
+Vehicles with both of these technologies, likely for data transmission for Maps and in-car entertainment, are slowly becoming more frequent with car models with expensive upgrade options.
 But with these technologies already existing inside your dashboard, there is still no guarantee of wireless CarPlay.
 I’ve yet to see such a vehicle be upgraded to wireless CarPlay yet, but it may happen.

-If your vehicle can already do Apple CarPlay, and it also has both Bluetooth and Wi-Fi technology, there is a chance of it being upgraded, but the decision will be purely down to the automaker and wether the technology has the specification it needs to upgrade the system to wireless CarPlay.
-If it has Apple CarPlay it’s half way there, and you in time you may read an announcement of existing systems being upgraded to support the wireless protocol.
+If your vehicle can already do Apple CarPlay, and it also has both Bluetooth and Wi-Fi technology, there is a chance of it being upgraded, but the decision will be purely down to the automaker and whether the technology has the specification it needs to upgrade the system to wireless CarPlay.
+If it has Apple CarPlay it’s halfway there, and you in time you may read an announcement of existing systems being upgraded to support the wireless protocol.
 But that is a long shot.

 My car has Qi wireless charging, so can I use this for wireless CarPlay?